Academic MS in Biomedical Informatics

 The Application Deadline: Tuesday, December 1, 2020 (11:59:59 pm PST).

 - Complete the Biosciences application online.
 This is the same as the PhD application.

 - See our page about the Personal Statement.

 - Please include an up-to-date version of your CV.

-- Stanford requires the GRE General Test.
+- The GRE General Test score is optional; scores will be considered if submitted and may be helpful for students to complement their academic records and highlight their strengths.
+In addition, we accept the Medical College Admission Test (MCAT) scores in lieu of GRE scores.
 We do not require any GRE Subject Test scores.
 If are applying for our postdoctoral MS, you may submit old GRE scores (older than 5 years).
 MDs may submit MCATs.
 If the application system complains, you may enter a test date in the future to bypass the problem and list your old scores as "other test scores".

-- Application materials, including letters of recommendation and at least unofficial GREs, should be received by the deadline.
+- Application materials, including letters of recommendation, should be received by the deadline.
 We do review all applications, including incomplete ones.

 - For materials that are mailed, please use our Contact Address.

 - Please do NOT upload supporting materials, such as published or unpublished papers, posters, or class projects, with your application.